giuliacencetti/Infection_pattern/README.md

 - *Receiver_spreader_index_simplicial_vs_simplicial_free_a.ipynb* and *Receiver_spreader_index_simplicial_vs_simplicial_fixed_a.ipynb* compute receiver and spreader indices and make the plots.

 # Threshold model:
+In the folder "Threshold_model/code" there is the code for threshold contagion, which uses the following notebooks:

 - *Simulate Threshold_stochastic.ipynb*, which uses the functions in *Threshold_strength_responsibility_model_functions.py*, simulates threshold contagion and saves infection pattern in results.